MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

    * fine location (GPS): to be able to pan the map to your current position and generate GPX format tracks
    * write to external storage: background imagery tiles are stored, if present, on external storage, removing this permission will make the background process that downloads tiles non-functional

+#### Vespucci warning that it cannot write to an external SD card

+Vespucci preferentially attempts to store aerial imagery data on an external SD card if present, this is slower but leaves expensive internal storage free.
+On some devices this seems to cause persistent issues that are not resolved by giving the app permissions to write to external storage.
+A potential workaround is to remove the SD card (if this works in your setup), and then run vespucci.
+If that works and background imagery is displayed you can reinsert the SD card and vespucci should continue to use the internal storage.

 #### How can I install Vespucci on the Android emulator?
 Installation of the Vespucci APK is like any other APK.